Customer Results

 • no digging / no downtime / no loop replacement

-What we deployed: We configured GateGuardX to open the exit gate when it detects any vehicle with a readable license plate approaching from the inside (rule-based exit workflow).
+We configured GateGuardX to open the exit gate when it detects any vehicle with a readable license plate approaching from the inside (rule-based exit workflow).
 The camera-based trigger activates before the vehicle reaches the loop, so vehicles don’t have to stop or “hunt” for the sensor.

-Reliable exit opening for light vehicles (no missed triggers)
+Reliable exits for light vehicles

-Faster flow — gate opens much earlier, reducing stop-and-go delays
+Faster flow with earlier gate opens

-Fewer support calls and fewer manual overrides
+Fewer support calls and overrides

-Pick your goal
+Pick your goal — see the impact

 Reduce gate queues (seconds add up)